1959 Baltimore Colts season

+The Colts led the entire NFL with 374 points scored in their 12 games — an average of 31.2 points per contest.
+The team scored at least 21 points in every game played during the 1959 season.

 Colts quarterback Johnny Unitas had one of the great seasons by a passer in NFL history.
-Says Cold Hard Football Facts, "[Unitas's] 32 scoring strikes was an NFL record –- he was the first and only to top 30 [touchdowns] in the NFL's first 40 years –- and remains the standard for a 12-game season.
+Says Cold Hard Football Facts, "[Unitas's] 32 scoring strikes was an NFL record — he was the first and only to top 30 [touchdowns] in the NFL's first 40 years — and remains the standard for a 12-game season.
 He was in the midst of his record 47-game streak with a touchdown pass, and connected on at least one in every game of 1959."

-Cold Hard Football Facts also notes that the 1959 Colts were the only team in NFL history to lead the league in both offensive and defensive (i.e. opponents') passer rating for two consecutive seasons (1958–1959).
-Every other team to had ever led the league in both has won an NFL championship.

 The Colts defeated the Green Bay Packers twice this season in Vince Lombardi's first year as head coach.
 Baltimore did not win the Western title again until 1964 and their next NFL title came in 1968.